OceanGlidersCommunity/Nitrate_SOP/sections/nitrate_sensors_integration.md

 The SUNA was further developed into the Deep SUNA which was optimized for the use on autonomous vehicles like gliders or floats with a pressure rating of 2000 dbar and a large internal memory (see also {cite}`Johnson2018`).

 All these instruments share the same basic configuration with a Deuterium UV lamp and a 256 channel UV spectrometer covering the wavelengths from 190 to 370 nm.
-Their internal processor is capable of not only storing the measured spectra but also of converting the data in real time into estimates of the Nitrate concentration.
+Their internal processor is capable of not only storing the measured spectra but also of converting the data in real time into estimates of the nitrate concentration.

 Deep SUNA have so far been attached to Teledyne Webb Research Slocum (see Figure {ref}`slocum_suna`) and ALSEAMAR SeaExplorer gliders.